wpumacay/DeeprlND-projects/project1-navigation/REPORT.md

 The weights of the trained agent are provided in the **results/banana_submission** folder, and are stored in the **banana_submission_model_pytorch.pth** file.

+Also, you can check [this](https://youtu.be/ng7e61LNNLs) video of a the pretrained agent collecting bananas.

 ### 3.1 Submission results

 * **Single runs**: We choose one of the results of the various runs, plotted as time